 Here are some chemical exfoliating products I use on my legs:

 If you’ve been on my blog before, you may know I advise against using cleansers containing exfoliating acids on the face.

 This is because exfoliating acids work much better in leave-on products and can potentially cause irritation on the delicate facial skin.

 However, I like pairing up an exfoliating wash with a loofah or a sponge for extra exfoliation on my legs.
 Here are the washes I use:

 I love CeraVe as a brand, but this isn’t a cleanser I would use on my face.
-I already have my trusted leave-on exfoliants that I use to prevent breakouts, therefore, a salicylic acid cleanser is gonna be too much for my skin.
+I already have my trusted leave-on exfoliants that I use to prevent breakouts.
+Therefore, a salicylic acid cleanser will be too much for my skin.